"curiously mixed" [SHOS]

-But you see, here at the Baker Street Blog, we won't leave you to trust the reviews of the mainstream press.
+But you see, here at I Hear of Sherlock Everywhere, we won't leave you to trust the reviews of the mainstream press.
 Oh no. We're about much more.
 In fact, we've got a review from a member of the Baker Street Irregulars - Sean Wright ("The Manor House Case"), who saw the film over the weekend.
 Sean is the co-author of Enter the Lion: A Posthumous Memoir of Mycroft Holmes and knows his way around the Canon.
 Here is his guest post:

 My son, DeForeest, and I saw Sherlock Holmes at a screening for the Writers Guild in Hollywood.
 We learned that members consider the film a "hot ticket", sure to make Warners a bundle.

 This cinematic Holmes adventure comes to us courtesy of former Warners' executive and graphic novelist, Lionel Wigram who wrote it up originally as a graphic novel.
 Realizing that today's youth knows next to nothing about the character Warners made sure to hire box office champ Robert Downey, Jr. to lure teens into theatres.
 If the gushing two-page puff piece appearing in the NY Times last January is to be believed, adolescent girls will line up for blocks just to gaze dreamily at Downey's "abs".